DhavalRathoD1538/Mysql_datascience_project/README.md

 	•Revenue Impact by Product and Category: Calculating contributions to total revenue for targeted investments.

 Business Recommendations:

-	•	Strengthen partnerships with high-performing manufacturers such as ABLIC Inc. and YAGEO.
+	•Strengthen partnerships with high-performing manufacturers such as ABLIC Inc. and YAGEO.
-	•	Implement predictive inventory strategies to prevent stockouts for critical items.
+	•Implement predictive inventory strategies to prevent stockouts for critical items.
-	•	Negotiate lead times with underperforming suppliers to improve supply chain efficiency.
+	•Negotiate lead times with underperforming suppliers to improve supply chain efficiency.
-	•	Focus marketing on premium products and high-value categories for better profitability.
+	•Focus marketing on premium products and high-value categories for better profitability.
-	•	Develop bundling strategies for closely priced products to attract cost-sensitive customers.
+	•Develop bundling strategies for closely priced products to attract cost-sensitive customers.

  Conclusion:

 This project demonstrates the use of SQL for extracting actionable insights from a complex dataset.
 The analyses provide guidance for improving supply chain resilience, inventory management, and financial performance while highlighting opportunities in pricing and market positioning.